A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Description of the scheme

 The relaxation phase then reads

-where \(s\) is the relaxation parameter and \(\incve\) the second moment at equilibrium, which is a function of \(\incun\).
+where \(s\) is the constant relaxation parameter and \(\incve\) the equilibrium of the second moment, which is considered to be a function of \(\incun\).
 As a consequence, the first moment \(\incun\) is conserved during the relaxation phase.
 The relaxation parameter \(s\) is usually taken in \((0,2]\), for stability reasons.